Dieg0Code/syndicate-go/README.md

 <details>
   <summary><strong>Advanced Configuration: Temperature and JSON Response Format</strong></summary>

-You can configure the behavior of your agent by configuring parameters such as temperature and JSON response format.
+You can configure the behavior of your agent by setting parameters such as temperature and JSON response format.
 The following example demonstrates how to set these options using the AgentBuilder:

 ```go
 package main